 "At most, I go over it with wax cause it’s cotton."

-From the information our team gathered, we created 2 journey maps that described a person's typical experience regarding product knowledge and product care in-stores and online.
+From the information our team gathered, we create journey maps that described a DJ's typical experience regarding product knowledge and product care in-stores and setups..

-3 personas were also created and used as tools to guide the direction of our project.
-The three personas were created with more of a storytelling narrative and include the online deal seeker, the in-store customer, and the warehouse sale customer.
-Ultimately designed a fourth persona, someone who bought garments online at the Arcteryx official website.
+Job stories were also created and used as tools to guide the direction of our project.
+The three personas were created with more of a storytelling narrative and include the Club DJ, the trouting DJ, and the wedding DJ.
+Ultimately designed a fourth persona, casual DJ was also relevant.

-The frictions confirm that there is an opportunity to further leverage Arc’teryx’s current touchpoints to communicate the importance of product care to customers.
+The frictions confirm that there is an opportunity to further leverage Traktor's current touchpoints to make performance fun and accident proof.

-I helped facilitate a 1h 30min online workshop (quarantine style) using Miro to better understand the wants, needs, desires and feasibility of ideas for an intervention.
-In this workshop we better understood the lens of product care through Arc'teryx employees.
+I helped facilitate a workshop better understand the wants, needs, desires and feasibility of ideas for an intervention.
+In this workshop we better understood the lens of performance through Traktor employees.
 Together we did activities like Visual Toolkit, Mashup, Spider, Crazy 8's and made a journey map.

-Over the course of a few weeks, we came up with over online and in-store 100 ideas, with each intervention tackling product care in its own way.
+Over the course of a few weeks, we came up with online and in-club 100 ideas, with each intervention tackling product care in its own way.
 I facilitated some design sprinting, design thinking, and sketching activities as well as had spontaneous ideation sessions on our figma board.

-Throughout this 14 week project we received critique and feedback from our work which was invaluable to our team.
-The feedback we received from the people we interviewed, the people at Arc'teryx, and our peers drove the direction of our project.
-The product care magnet and bandana are simple objects that do their one thing well.
+Throughout this project we received critique and feedback from our work which was invaluable to our team.
+The feedback we received from the people we interviewed, our peers at Traktor and everyone else in this industry.

-Our process throughout this project was never linear, it was constant diverging and converging from critiques and meetings with Arc'teryx, our class, and ourselves.
-I'm really proud of myself and my team for giving it our all, and thankful for Arc'teryx for giving us design students this oppurtunity.
+Our process throughout this project was never linear, it was constant diverging and converging from critiques and meetings with DJs, and ourselves.